Hierarchical Fault Detection and Diagnosis for Transformer Architectures: DEFault++ : Hierarchical Diagnostic Technique

 \subsection{Training Objective}

-We design a four-term training objective.
-Two terms are standard cross-entropy heads for fault detection and fault categorization.
-The other two terms target Level~3 root-cause separation.
-Level~3 introduces a new training formulation for fault diagnosis that combines supervised contrastive learning~\citep{khosla2020supervised} with prototype matching~\citep{snell2017prototypical}.
-The contrastive part encourages samples with the same root cause to stay close in the learned space and samples with different root causes to stay apart.
-The prototype-matching part then compares each sample with the learned prototype of each root cause and assigns the closest match.
-This formulation differs from prior DL fault detection and diagnosis techniques by using both root-cause separation and prototype-based matching in the same training objective.
-We test the effect of the separation loss in RQ$_3$ (\cref{sec:defaultpp_rq3}).

-DEFault++ uses a hierarchical architecture at inference (Level~1 filters before Level~2, Level~2 filters before Level~3) but trains the shared encoding pathway jointly across all three levels.
-We adopt joint training with hard parameter sharing~\citep{caruana1997multitask,ruder2017overview} rather than training independent encoders per level.
-The dataset contains only 3{,}739 instances and the per-root-cause sample counts are limited (\cref{sec:defaultpp_dataset}).
-Independent training would fragment this limited gradient information across separate encoders.
-Joint training is feasible because the three tasks are nested.
-Every Level~3 sample is also a Level~2 and Level~1 sample, and gradient directions across levels reinforce each other rather than opposing each other.
-The Level~2 loss encourages category-separable embeddings, and the Level~3 separation loss imposes within-category structure.
-Both also improve Level~1 detection, since a more structured embedding space produces a cleaner binary boundary.
+DEFault++ trains the three diagnosis levels jointly with a shared encoder.
+During training, the detection loss, categorization loss, and root-cause diagnosis losses all update the shared encoder.

-Each level uses a dedicated loss, and all losses are computed at the mini-batch level.
-Level~1 uses binary cross-entropy $\mathcal{L}_{\text{detect}}$ over all samples in the batch.
-Level~2 uses class-weighted cross-entropy $\mathcal{L}_{\text{cat}}$ over fault categories, applied to faulty samples only.
-Level~3 uses two losses jointly: per-category cross-entropy $\mathcal{L}_{\text{rc}}$ over root causes, and a root-cause separation loss $\mathcal{L}_{\text{sep}}$ that helps separate root causes within each category.
+The training objective has four components.
+Level~1 uses binary cross-entropy, $\mathcal{L}_{\text{detect}}$, over all samples in the batch.
+Level~2 uses class-weighted cross-entropy, $\mathcal{L}_{\text{cat}}$, over fault categories and applies it only to faulty samples.
+Level~3 uses two losses, a per-category cross-entropy loss $\mathcal{L}_{\text{rc}}$ for root-cause prediction and a separation loss $\mathcal{L}_{\text{sep}}$ for prototype-based diagnosis.

-Cross-entropy trains per-category heads but does not explicitly structure the embedding space for within-category separation.
-We therefore define $\mathcal{L}_{\text{sep}}$ with two components.
-The first is a contrastive term that operates on the flattened group embeddings $\text{vec}(\mathbf{H})$.
-For each sample $i$ with category label $c_i$ and root-cause label $r_i$, positive pairs share both $(c_i, r_i)$, while negative pairs share $c_i$ but differ in root cause.
-Following supervised contrastive learning~\citep{khosla2020supervised}, the contrastive term within category $c$ is
+For root-cause training, DEFault++ learns root-cause distinctions separately within each fault category.
+For each fault category, DEFault++ uses a separate root-cause head.
+The head takes $\mathbf{z}_{\text{proj}}$ as input and predicts among the root causes in that category.
+For example, QKV root causes are compared with other QKV root causes, not with LayerNorm or FFN root causes.
+At inference, the model first predicts a fault category and then diagnoses the root cause within that category.
+We compute $\mathcal{L}_{\text{rc}}$ only over faulty samples within their ground-truth fault category.